ChampagneAndfragrance/Zixuan_Wu.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zixuan Wu is a Ph.D. candidate in school of Electrical and Computer Engineering (GT) supervised by Dr. Matthew Gombolay.
+His research interests are robot navigation and motion planning, reinforcement and imitation learning, and multi-agent systems.